chirpradio/nextup/setup.md

 Download the esdump.zip file shared with you, unzip it, and change to that directory.
 From that directory run the following command to import all the data:
 `for FILE in *.json; do elasticdump --input=$FILE --output=http://localhost:9200; done`

-Note: this import process will take over an hour to complete.
+Note: this import process can possibly take over an hour to complete.

 ## Set up the front end
 Open a new Terminal window.
 From the /nextup/client directory, run the following commands: